How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Client feedback (satisfaction scores, testimonials, complaints)

-Organize data in a simple spreadsheet.
-You don’t need complex dashboards.
-You need clear trends visible at a glance.
+Organize data in a simple spreadsheet so you can see everything in one place.
+You don’t need complex dashboards; you need clear trends that are visible at a glance.

 Task 3: Review annual vision